mrdoob/three.js/threejs/lessons/threejs-cameras.md

 We'll parent each plane to a `THREE.Object3D` to make it easy to offset the plane so its center appears to be at its top left corner.

+If you're running locally you'll also need to have [setup](threejs-setup.html).
+You might also want to read about [using textures](threejs-textures.html).

 ```js
 const loader = new THREE.TextureLoader();
 const textures = [